All you need to know about Red Bull District Ride

 Who's riding at Red Bull District RIde?

-Pre-Qualified: Emil Johansson (SWE), Erik Fedko (GER), Timothe Bringer (FRA), Nicholi Rogatkin (USA), Dawid Godziek (POL), Tomas Lemoine (FRA), Griffin Paulson (CAN), Lucas Huppert (SUI), Max Fredriksson (SWE), Torquato Testa (ITA), Paul Couderc (FRA), Szymon Godziek (POL) and Jakub Vencl (CZE)
+Pre-Qualified: Emil Johansson (SWE), Erik Fedko (GER), Timothe Bringer (FRA), Nicholi Rogatkin (USA), Dawid Godziek (POL), Tomas Lemoine (FRA), Thomas Genon (BEL), Lucas Huppert (SUI), Max Fredriksson (SWE), Torquato Testa (ITA), Paul Couderc (FRA), Szymon Godziek (POL) and Jakub Vencl (CZE)

 Wildcards: Lukas Knopf (GER) and Miguel Guerrero (ESP)